 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were given antianxiety drugs.
-These medications are given to patients experiencing anxiety and depression.
+This tells you the percent of patients given antianxiety drugs.
+Antianxiety drugs are administered to patients experiencing anxiety and depression.

 Managing Depression Among Residents